-Here $e_i(R[It])$ is the $i^{\mathrm{th}}$ RA-multiplicity of $R[It]$, see Notations \ref{n3}.
-We note that statement $(2)$ of Theorem \ref{A} is a natural generalization of the classical theorem of Rees \cite{Ree61} in the graded situation.
-We shall now comment on the computational aspects of this result.
+We note that both Theorem \ref{B1} and Theorem \ref{A} give a natural generalization of the classical theorem of Rees \cite{Ree61} in the graded situation.
+We shall now comment on the computational aspects of Theorem \ref{A}.

-It is shown in \cite{DDRV24} that there exists relationship between multiplicities $e_i(R[It])$ of the Rees algebra $R[It]$ and mixed multiplicities of the pair of ideals $({\bf m}, I)$.
+It is shown in \cite{DDRV24} that there exists a relationship between multiplicities $e_i(R[It])$ of the Rees algebra $R[It]$ and mixed multiplicities of the pair of ideals $({\bf m}, I)$.
 The mixed multiplicities of a given pair of ideals can be computed using the Macaulay2 package {\sf MixedMultiplicity} presented in \cite{GMRV23}.
 This makes criterion $(1)$ of Theorem \ref{A} computable.
-On the other hand, verifying criteria $(2)$ of Theorem~\ref{A} can be hard.
+On the other hand, verifying criteria $(2)$ of Theorem \ref{A} can be hard.
 This is because $\varepsilon$-multiplicity is a difficult invariant to compute (in fact, it can take irrational values).
-However, in many interesting situations, there are some methods available to compute the $\varepsilon$-multiplicities, see \cite{DDRV24}, \cite{JM13}, and \cite{JMV15}.
+Though, in many interesting situations, there are some methods available to compute the $\varepsilon$-multiplicities, see \cite{DDRV24}, \cite{JM13}, and \cite{JMV15}.